ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Using C++ Models with Qt Quick Views.rst

 .. _sdk_qtquick_using_c++_models_with_qt_quick_views:

 QtQuick Using C++ Models with Qt Quick Views
 ============================================

-.. rubric:: Data Provided In A Custom C++ Model
-   :name: data-provided-in-a-custom-c-model

 Models can be defined in C++ and then made available to QML.
 This is useful for exposing existing C++ data models or otherwise complex datasets to QML.

 A C++ model class can be defined as a QStringList, a QObjectList or a `QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_ .
 The first two are useful for exposing simpler datasets, while `QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_  provides a more flexible solution for more complex models.

-.. rubric:: QStringList-based Model
-   :name: qstringlist-based-model

 A model may be a simple QStringList, which provides the contents of the list via the *modelData* role.

 Here is a :ref:`ListView <sdk_qtquick_listview>` with a delegate that references its model item's value using the ``modelData`` role:

 .. code:: qml